JeffHing/angular-cabinet/README.md

-The easist way to understand how cabinetDirective works is to walk through a quick example of creating a "tabs" directive which allows the user to select from a horizontal list of tabs to show the content associated with each tab.
+The easist way to understand how cabinetDirective works is to walk through a quick example of creating a "tabs" directive which allows the user to select from a horizontal list of tabs.

 ### 1. Add the Directives